Nityant17/Cybersec-Stuff/picoCTF/Reverse_Engineering.md

 Started the challenge and basically it said to check the source code and extract the password from there because that was the flag, so i read the code and the password was simply there so i was able to solve the challenge!!!

+# vault-door-1

+**Flag:** `picoCTF{d35cr4mbl3_tH3_cH4r4cT3r5_75092e}`

+Read the source code and and found that it checked the password (flag) enetered by comparing it to the stored values, so i arranged all the characters as per the place checcked and got the flag!!!

 # keygenme-py

 **Flag:** `picoCTF{1n_7h3_|<3y_of_01582419}`